 When my head is pounding and I’m craving a massive plate of familiar food, Wild Honey at Mandarin Gallery is my first stop.
 This restaurant focuses on all-day breakfast with a polished menu featuring globally inspired dishes that are heavy, comforting, and deeply satisfying.
 The eggs benedict here is a highlight, perfectly tender and topped with silky hollandaise sauce, making it pure brunch perfection.

 My go-to order is the English Breakfast ($28), a big plate with scrambled eggs, thick-cut bacon, pork sausage, sautéed mushrooms, and baked beans.
-The portions are unapologetically large, exactly what a hangover demands.
-However, you have to be strategic when you visit.
 Located in the heart of Orchard Road, it gets busy on weekends.
-The crowd can be loud, and prices are on the higher side for casual dining.
-But when you want a mountain of eggs and bacon in a comfortable seat, Wild Honey rarely misses the mark.

 Nearest MRT: Serangoon (10 minutes on foot)